Reserve your seats now for:

-Right now and for the next five years, 15 children at Still Waters in a Storm, ages 7 through 15, are reading and translating Don Quixote from the Spanish original into English and retelling the tale as their own, reimagining the story of an old man in Spain in the late 1500s as a story of Spanish-speaking immigrant children living in Brooklyn today.
-Our adviser in translation is the world-renowned Edith Grossman, author of the authoritative English version of Don Quixote.
+Right now and for the next five years, a group of 15 children at Still Waters in a Storm, ages 7 to 17, are reading and translating Don Quijote de la Mancha from the Spanish original into English and retelling the tale as their own, reimagining the story of an old man in Spain in the late 1500s as a story of Spanish-speaking immigrant children living in Brooklyn today.

-The group’s running translation combines Spanish and English and is being adapted and performed collectively by the kids as a series of brief, traveling adventure plays in non-theatrical settings, such as apartments, offices and classrooms, all around New York City.
+The group’s running translation combines Spanish and English and is being adapted collectively and performed by the kids as a series of brief, traveling “Adventure Plays” in non-theatrical settings, such as apartments, offices and classrooms, all around New York City.
 A “Greek Chorus” of children sings original songs written by the students, songs inspired by the novel and by their own lives.
-Renowned composer Kim Sherman is teaching the children music theory and lyric writing.

 The show runs 30 minutes, followed by a brief conversation between the audience and the kids.